 1 Howick Pl, Westminster, London SW1P 1WG, www.irisandjune.com

 Salon in Brixton prides themselves in serving seasonal, inventive dishes.
 This small, rustic cafe looks quite unassuming from the outside until you climb the stairs to their upstairs restaurant and enter into their dining room.
 The space is a design dream with shabby chic accents and long wooden tables which will have you pinning to your Pinterest board immediately!
-Dishes include pea & mint with Berkswell cheese on toast or fried eggs with spicy sausage and pickles on sourdough.
-Yes, it does sound a little pretentious and it’s not the most casual brunch place you’ll ever go to but when food is this good we can deal with that.
-The third breakfast spot in Brixton Village on this list.
-Yes, I love that place if you couldn’t tell.
+Dishes include merguez sausage with scrambled eggs and chestnut mushrooms with parmesan on sourdough toast.
+The second breakfast spot in Brixton Village on this list.
+I love that place.

 Why go?
 For a simple, chic brunch.